 4) Before the submission date, the coach will review all submissions and choose the best submission for each media.
 Only one submission per student may be sent to NCASA.
 Once submitted to NCASA, works may not be altered.

-5) Images of the submissions are sent to NCASA.
+5) Images of the submissions are sent to NCASA using a Google Form.
 We will distribute these to judges.
 We expect to have results back to schools in about one week.

 6) The top teams plus the top submissions in each media will be invited to show their work at the State Finals.

-7) Judges (a different set from the Regional) will review works and rate each submission.
+7) Judges (a different set from Regionals) will review works and rate each submission.
 Scores will be compiled and individual and team winners will be announced in the afternoon.

 8) Individual state winners will receive trophies.
 The winning school will receive a trophy.
 Students from the top three schools will receive medals.